project-sekai-ctf/sekai.team/data/blog/umdctf-2023/pokeptcha.md

 	exit
 ```

-Extracting all the characters and putting them in the correct order (they already were, no need to shuffle anything luckily) gives us the base64 string `g5+Kqs+Smi1f6zGOZq423PAHr0mk3LCn2vF+TdTWNH+uJ98Wt5iNLyaB`.
-So now we can decrypt the binary data after `b64decoding` using the key `bc493a282bbecd7339515be0667610a6`, which gives us `Th3_4n5W3R_1s_A_p1gGlyJuFf_S3en_fR0m_480Ve`.
+Extracting all the characters and putting them in the correct order (they already were, so no need to shuffle anything, luckily) gives us the base64 string `g5+Kqs+Smi1f6zGOZq423PAHr0mk3LCn2vF+TdTWNH+uJ98Wt5iNLyaB`.
+So now, we can decrypt the binary data after `b64decoding` using the key `bc493a282bbecd7339515be0667610a6`, which gives us `Th3_4n5W3R_1s_A_p1gGlyJuFf_S3en_fR0m_480Ve`.

 The flag is `UMDCTF{Th3_4n5W3R_1s_A_p1gGlyJuFf_S3en_fR0m_480Ve}`.